 TMHT transgenic Mouse Model

-The TMHT (Thy-1 Mutated Human Tau) mouse was developed in-house and is exclusively available at QPS Austria.
-These animals represent a suitable model not only for Alzheimer’s disease but also for other Tauopathies such as Frontotemporal Dementia and Parkinsonism linked to chromosome 17 (FTDP-17) and Niemann Pick’s disease.
+The TMHT (Thy1 Mutated Human Tau) mouse was developed in-house and is exclusively available at QPS Neuropharmacology.
+These animals represent a suitable model not only for Alzheimer’s disease but also for other tauopathies such as Frontotemporal Dementia and Parkinsonism linked to chromosome 17 (FTDP-17).

-Various compounds of different classes (among them also antibody treatments) were positively tested for their efficacy in the TMHT model.
+Various compounds of different classes were positively tested for their efficacy in the TMHT model.
 Published examples are the γ-secretase modulator CHF5074 (Lanzilotta 2010), sodium selenate (Corcoran et al., 2010) and grape-seed polyphenol extract (Wang et al., 2010).

-TMHT mice express the longest human tau isoform Tau441 (2N4R) with two mutations, V337M and R406W, under regulatory control of the neuron specific murine Thy-1 promoter.
-Mice are bred in our facility on a C57BL/6 background.
-The human tau overexpression leads to high levels of soluble and sarcosyl insoluble tau in the brain with an age dependant increase (Figure 1).
+TMHT mice express the longest human tau isoform Tau441 (2N4R) with two mutations, V337M and R406W, under regulatory control of the neuron-specific murine Thy1 promoter.
+Mice are bred on a C57BL/6 background.
+The human tau overexpression leads to high levels of soluble and sarcosyl insoluble tau in the brain that progressively increase.
+Furthermore, animal develop learning ad memory deficits.

 hTau transgenic Mouse Model